Supports Your Organs and Tissues:

 Clinical trials have demonstrated that, due to its powerful antioxidant effects, NAC supplementation can support full-term gestation in certain women, thereby supporting a healthy, natural pregnancy for mother and baby.

-Take 1 capsule, 1-2 times daily, between meals, or as directed by a physician.
+Take 1 capsule (1 serving) preferably with a meal, or as directed by a physician.

 NAC Smell Disclaimer: Please note that high-quality NAC naturally has a sulfurous smell and that this does not indicate spoilage or contamination.

 Use only as directed.
 Consult your healthcare provider before use if you are contemplating pregnancy, pregnant, nursing, have any medical conditions, or use any medications.
 For adult use only.
 Keep this product out of reach of children.
 Do not use if tamper evident seal is broken or missing.
 Store in a cool, dry place.

 Please use caution when taking this product if you have a history of any bleeding or clotting disorders, or if you are taking any other supplement or medication that may have anticoagulant or antiplatelet effects, as this combination may increase the risk of bleeding.

 Queiroz de Andrade, K., Moura, F. A., Marques dos Santos, J., Pimentel de Araujo, O. R., Celia de Farias Santos, J., & Fonseca Goulart, M. O. (2015).
 Oxidative stress and inflammation in hepatic diseases: Therapeutic possibilities of n-acetylcysteine.
 International Journal of Molecular Sciences, 16(12), 30269-30308.
 DOI: 10.3390/ijms161226225